First statute of the IMRO: Gallery

 The newspaper Yeni Asır, providing info about one of the voivodas of the Bulgarian chetas Yane Sandanski, who was also a leader of the centralist faction of the Bulgarian committee (1908).

-The cover of the first volume of the book The Liberation Struggles of Macedonia by Hristo Silyanov, per whom in the minds of the founders of the organization, it was Bulgarian, and its member, according to the first statue, could be "any Bulgarian".

-The initial page from the manuscript of Spiro Gulabchev, dedicated on the IMRO, where he criticizes the organization as a Bulgarian nationalist society that was named in its first statute and regulations as BMARC.

-Cover of the unpublished book "Notes and Reflections on the Macedonian Nation" where Dimitar Popevtimov cited in 1959 art.
-3 from the statute of the BMARC, claiming this was the initial name of IMRO.

 Telegram by the Ottoman authorities to their Embassy in Sofia from 1903, informing that Delchev, one of the leaders of the Bulgarian committees, was killed.

+The first page of the Statute of the SMARO from 1896 or 1902.
+According to Article 4, any Macedonian or native of the Adrianople region may become a member of SMARO, provided they have not been compromised in the eyes of the public by any dishonest or unprincipled conduct, and provided they promise and pledge to be of service to the revolutionary cause of liberation.

 On October 10, 1900, the newspaper "Pester Lloyd", published in retelling form excerpts from the statutes of the BMARC.

-Cover of the book "My Participation in the Revolutionary Struggles" from 1954.
-The author Alekso Martulkov claims the first statute from 1894 contained a special Article, which permitted the membership in the Organization only to Bulgarians.

 Monument of the fallen for the freedom of Macedonia and Thrace in Sofia.
 On the first line at the top left is the abbreviation BMARC (БМОРК), denoting the first name of the revolutionary organization.